 Wareable verdict: Fitbit Flex 2 review

-The priciest Fitbit you can buy, the Surge was supposed to be its sports super watch.
+The Surge is still the priciest Fitbit you can buy and was originally billed as the company's sports super watch.
 That's harder to build than it sounds but the Surge is still worth a look if you want GPS for running routes (though its accuracy is debatable) as well as everyday activity tracking.
 It has a 5 ATM water resistance rating, though Fitbit advises against wearing it in the pool.

 Essential reading: Fitbit Blaze v Fitbit Surge